5 Ways To Make Teacher Professional Development Effective (& 7 Powerful Resources)All Posts

 Make sure you’re giving your teachers effective and actionable feedback that helps them to improve.
 If teachers don’t know where they can do better, they’re not going to ever have the opportunity to act.

-In the report “Why Professional Development Matters,” Hayes Mizell outlines a system of “learning teams” that can act as cooperative networks that drive individual and collective professional development.
+In the report “Why Professional Development Matters,” Hayes Mizell outlines a system of “learning teams” that can act as cooperative networks that drive individual and collective professional learning.

 To start, look at student data: are there learning gaps in specific subjects or grades?
 Which teaching strategies need to be developed more to be effective?
 Which strategies are already working well?
 Are there any overarching student issues that need to be addressed, either immediately or in the future?